lucat1/swe-infra/README.md

 To enable push notifications: System Console > Environment > Push Notification Server > Enable Push Notifications: Use TPNS connection to send notifications to iOS and Android apps

+To enable calls: System Console > Plugins > Calls > Enable on all channels: true

 ## Taiga

 Subdomain: `taiga`